internap/js-jabstract/README.md

 ```

 \* note that `apiResponse` will keep its default value.
 So you can mock multiple fixtures for the same payload

+# Importing

+If you need to use jabstract for es5 (old nodejs or browser/karma) you can use the `dist/jabstract-browser-es5.js` file included in the nodejs package